Pain · Procurement

 Two procurement habits.
 Two document shapes.
 Same product.

-German procurement reads a quote as a price-and-spec document.
+German procurement judges a quote as a price-and-spec document.
 The seller names the part, the unit price, the lead time, the Stundensatz where service is included, and the payment terms.
 Risk allocation is standard, governed by the seller's general terms attached as a PDF, and rarely renegotiated at the quote stage.
 The implicit argument: we are technically correct, the engineering carries the risk, the terms are standard, payment is 30 days from invoice.
-This works in Germany because the German buyer reads the same way.
+This works in Germany because the German buyer judges the same way.

-US procurement reads a quote as a risk-allocation document.
+US procurement judges a quote as a risk-allocation document.
 The seller is expected to name a fixed USD total for the scope, a US application engineer with a US phone number, a US warranty clause with a defined remedy, payment terms in net days from delivery, a capped liability number, and in-bound freight and damage risk on the seller side.
 Spec and price are inputs, not the document.
 The implicit argument is reversed: we have absorbed the procurement risk, the price is the consequence, the engineering is the means.

-The diligence layer reads the same gap.
+The diligence layer judges the same gap.
 A US buyer looking at the company before investment or acquisition wants to know whether the revenue can survive American procurement.
 The technical product may be strong.
 The quote pack still has to prove the company can sell, support, and repeat the sale in the US buying format.

 German quote shapeUS procurement shape